patrickbucher/factorizer/article/article.md

 ```

 The map of PIDs by number is now processed.
 A message consisting of the main
-process's PID (accessed using the `self/0` function) and the number to be
+process's PID (accessed using the `self/0` function), to which responses shall
-factorized is sent over to the respective process.
+be sent, and the number to be factorized is sent over to the respective process.

 The work is now distributed, and the main process will receive their results in
 the order of their computation: